lsinfo3/WueWoWAS2025/_pages/program.md

 # WueWoWAS'25 Program

-The program will include regular presentation sessions with ample time for questions and discussion.
-Due to the very positive feedback, we will again organize a speedmentoring session with invited experts from academia and industry.
+The program includes regular presentation sessions with ample time for questions and discussion as well as invited talks by well known experts.
+Due to the very positive feedback, we will organize again a speedmentoring session for PhD students.
 Participants will have the opportunity to book slots with each of the invited experts to discuss their own work, recent developments, or other professional matters.
-The workshop will start on Monday morning and finish Tuesday afternoon.
-Wednesday is organized as a PhD Day, featuring speed mentoring, tutorial-style talks, and (hands-on) experience sessions.
-Details regarding the workshop program will be provided at a later date.
+Explore the [full schedule and detailed program](https://lsinfo3.github.io/WueWoWAS2025/detailed_program/) with a detailed list of technical presentation slots.

 ## Monday, 06.10.25